Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 This flag afghan is made of hundreds of small granny squares that are the stitched together.
 This is a guide about stars and stripes granny square afghan.

 With leftover yarn create enough squares to make a checkerboard.
 Save and clean cat food cans or tuna fish cans (enough for 2 sets of checkers).
 Paint cans first with primer.
-Then paint the cans with a color that contrasts the squares.
-You can crochet a simple chain to tie the board into a roll and make a simple granny square bag (two large squares sewn together and add two straps) to store your checkers in.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.